Thelma Davidson Adair

-Adair is an advocate for early childhood education and helped to establish Head Start programs in Harlem.
-She has lived in Harlem since 1942 and is Professor Emeritus of Queens College, a CUNY college.
+Adair was an advocate for early childhood education and helped to establish Head Start programs in Harlem.
+She lived in Harlem since 1942 and was professor emeritus of Queens College, a CUNY college.

 Early life and education

 Adair was born Thelma Cornelia Davidson in 1920 in Iron Station, North Carolina, one of six children.
 She lived there while in elementary school.
 Her family subsequently moved to Kings Mountain, North Carolina.
 She married Reverend Dr. Arthur Eugene Adair and they moved to New York City in 1942.
 He became a Senior Pastor of Mount Morris United Presbyterian Church (UPC).

-Adair is an affiliated graduate from Barber–Scotia College (Concord, North Carolina) and Bennett College (Greensboro, North Carolina).
+Adair was an affiliated graduate from Barber–Scotia College (Concord, North Carolina) and Bennett College (Greensboro, North Carolina).
 She earned a master's degree and Doctorate of Education from Teachers College, Columbia University.

 World War II

 Like many African Americans and Americans, Adair participated in the World War II efforts at home and abroad.
 She worked in a war plant.
 She inspected radar tubes.
 She was also a young mother at the time.
 She described her experience: